GFSI: Continuous improvement of food safety management systems

 History

 In 2000, food safety was the focus of corporate attention due to a series of high-profile recalls, quarantines and negative headlines about the .
-There was also widespread audit fatigue in the industry as retailers conducted their own inspections or audits or contracted with a third party to do so.
+There was also widespread fatigue in the industry as retailers conducted their own inspections or audits or contracted with a third party to do so.
 These were often conducted under food safety that lacked international certification and , leading to unparalleled audit results.

 The GFSI was created to accomplish this by harmonizing to help eliminate duplicate audits throughout the supply chain.